- Things to Do

 - Plan Your Trip

 Skiing and snowboarding aren't Flagstaff's only strengths.
+Please stay, play, distance and mask responsibly.
 By Nora Burba Trulsson

 By the time we got to the top of the ski lift for another run, the snow flurries had progressed into a major snowfall and my mind wandered over to the theory that Eskimos have hundreds (was it hundreds?) of words for snow.
 My two girlfriends and I made our way across the catwalk to the top of the run, then pushed off, keeping the ponderosa pines to our left as visibility lessened on our two-mile run downhill.
 By the time we came upon the lodge, my two best ski buddies were barely visible in front and behind me, except for their brightly hued jackets.